By Sarah DeWeerdt

 Elizabeth Sinclair, a postdoctoral researcher at Brigham Young University in Utah who has investigated the genetics of the quokka, suggests that the species should be managed with historical connectedness, not present isolation, in mind.
-“The populations are only fragmented because came along and started chopping down bush and introduced foxes,” she points out.
+“The populations are only fragmented because [Europeans] came along and started chopping down bush and introduced foxes,” she points out.

 In real life, species are often divided up for the convenience of human managers.
 Yet biological diversity is actually a continuum—although less continuous in some species than in others.
 “It’s not that evolutionary significance starts at a certain point.
 Your mother probably thinks you’re an evolutionarily significant unit,” Waples likes to quip.

 “In practice, you need things on a list that you can tick off, not a dimensionless continuum,” says Moritz.
 “We’re slicing up something that’s continuous, and that’s where the debate arises.”

 And where the consensus begins, it seems, is that conservation biologists should place less emphasis on slicing things up in the first place.
 “We want to down-play the idea of identifying ESUs and instead come up with species-wide management plans that might or might not involve defining ESUs but would involve evaluating populations on these two axes” of molecular and adaptive diversity, Waples explains.
 “We need to get out of this mindset of ‘Is it an ESU or not?’” agrees Wayne.